dstreev/security-workshops/Manual-IPA-Keytabs-23.md

 storm@HORTONWORKS.COM,USER,storm,/etc
 ```

--  Copy above csv to *ALL* hosts, making sure to remove empty lines at the end.
+-  Copy above csv to the Ambari Server and place it in the `/var/lib/ambari-server/resources` directory, making sure to remove empty lines at the end.
 ```
 vi kerberos.csv
 ```